ibm-cloud-docs/netezza/timetravel.md

 - Create or replace a view whose definition is a temporal query.

-### Time travel SQL extensions
+### Time travel SQL commands
 {: #sqltt}

+A **TIME_TRAVEL_ENABLED** subcommand is added to the following commands:
+- SET SYSTEM DEFAULT
+- SHOW SYSTEM DEFAULT

+A **DATA_VERSION_RETENTION_TIME** subcommand is added to the following commands:
+- SET SYSTEM DEFAULT
+- SHOW SYSTEM DEFAULT
+- CREATE DATABASE
+- ALTER DATABASE
+- CREATE SCHEMA
+- ALTER SCHEMA
+- CREATE TABLE

 ### Data version retention interval (DATA_VERSION_RETENTION_TIME)
 {: #retentiontt}

 Data version retention time interval (retention time interval, retention interval) specifies the maximum number of days that historical data in a temporal table is preserved and visible to time travel queries.

-When you change data in a time travel (temporal) table,
-{{site.data.keyword.netezza_short}} preserves the state of the data before the modification so that you can do time travel operations.
+For example, if you modify an object, {{site.data.keyword.netezza_short}} preserves the state of the data before the modification so that you can do time travel operations.

-#### Setting retention interval

- If you have the *MANAGE SYSTEM* privilege, or are an *Admin* user, you can set the retention interval property (**DATA_VERSION_RETENTION_TIME**) at table, schema, database, and system level.

-By setting the value on a system, database, or schema, you do not have to set the property on many tables if you want to have the same value on all of these tables.

-You can set the retention interval to any value from 0 up to 92 days.
+The default retention interval value at all levels is 0.
+The maximum is 92 days.
 When the retention interval ends, your historical data is no longer available for querying and you cannot restore objects.

-The default value at all levels is 0.
-A table with a 0 retention interval is not a temporal table and does not support time travel queries.
+A table with a 0 retention interval is not a temporal table (time travel table) and does not support time travel queries.

 If you set a retention interval of 0 days for an object, time travel is disabled for the object.

+Netezza Performance Server retains the historical data based on the retention time interval that is associated with a table.
+This retention period is the time period (in days) over which you can query the historical data.
+Older historical rows are reclaimed when you run the **GROOM TABLE** command, or use the **AutoMaint** groom feature if the rows are not needed to support incremental backup.

 ### Temporal tables
 {: #temporaltablestt}